 Metal Roof Replaces Wood Shingles

-Once the most popular steep-slope roofing systems in the San Francisco Bay Area, you can now find these quirky roofs on only a few homes and even fewer businesses today: wood shingles (or โshakeโ roofs).
+(August 2015) Once the most popular steep-slope roofing systems in the San Francisco Bay Area, you can now find wood roofs on only a few homes and even fewer businesses today: wood shingles (or โshakeโ roofs).

-It occurred to us at Wedge Roofing that in our nearly 40-years of roofing in the San Francisco Bay Area we have seen wooden shingle roofs go from being omnipresent to being quite rare.
+It occurred to us at Wedge Roofing that in over 47-years of roofing in the San Francisco Bay Area we have seen wooden shingle roofs go from being omnipresent to being quite rare.
 There is a good reason for this as California experiences the driest summer in years, and wildfires consume homes in our region.

 Made from the heartwood of local redwood and cedar trees, wood shingle and shake roofs were the most popular steep-slope roofing material used in the construction of 19th century Northern California buildings.
 The history of our areaโs lumber production can still be seen in town names like โMill Valleyโ and streets like โMiller Avenue,โ and this is part of the reason why wood shingles, or “shake” roofs became so popular in the San Francisco Bay Area.